 The difference between checking account and savings account:

-Savings account: Obviously, you’ll use your savings account to save money.
-Use it to save up for things like vacations, bigger purchase, or even longer-term items, like a wedding or the down payment on a house.
+- Savings account: Obviously, you’ll use your savings account to save money.
+Use it to save up for things like vacations, bigger purchases, or even longer-term items, like a wedding or the down payment on a house.